HMS Sirius 75cm – Free shipping

 History is littered with many important moments, especially in the development and colonization of other countries.
 One such example of this is the HMS Sirius, the flagships of the First Fleet ships.
 It set out from England in 1787, via Portsmouth, to help set up a European colony in New South Wales, Australia.
 The HMS Sirius played a major role in the discovery and establishment of Australia.
 With HMS Supply, the HMS Sirius was among the most important ships of this journey.
 Now many of its post-wreckage artifacts can be found in the Australian National Maritime Museum in Sydney.

 The HMS Sirius model ship has become a popular choice for putting up on display thanks to its legacy.
-You can also easily showcase this model in a display cabinet.
+You can also easily showcase this model in a display cabinet (display cabinet is sold separately).
 Thinking of doing so?
 Then you can easily do so using our hardwood display cabinets.

 Key Features of the 75cm HMS Sirius model ship:

 - Realistic remake of the HMS Sirius, one of our most beloved wooden model ships

 - The model is fully assembled and ready to display.
 It’s not a kit.

 - 75 x 19 x 68cm in size, at a 1:45 scale of the real ship (also available in 45cm size).

 - Built to scale, using real plans and imagery of the ship for the best finish.

 - Made hand-built with everything created using individual model wooden planks.